 Q. WHAT ARE THE MOST POPULAR COLOURS FOR PAINTING PEBBLEDASH?

 By far the most popular colour for painting exterior walls, whether they are pebbledash, roughcast, brick or stone is white.
-White is a timeless shade that works equally well on heritage properties then it does on a new-build.
+White is a timeless shade that works equally well on heritage properties then it does on a new build.

 Emperor Paint 'White' offers a brilliant white finish that is beautifully bold and as strong as a white can get.
 Coupled with dark oak or black exterior trim, it creates a white finish that will stand the test of time and keep its brilliant white hue.
-Emperor Paint 'Off-white' is a slightly warmer and softer tone than a pure brilliant white such as Emepror Paint 'White', making it ideal if you want a slightly more subtle shade.
+Emperor Paint 'Off-white' is a slightly warmer and softer tone than a pure brilliant white such as Emperor Paint 'White', making it ideal if you want a slightly more subtle shade.

 Emperor Masonry Paint in 'White'.